Matching Learned Causal Effects of Neural Networks with Domain Priors: Architectural/Training Details

 \section{Architectural/Training Details}

 We use a multi-layer perceptron with ReLU non-linearity across our experiments, each trained using ADAM optimizer with Dropout and $L_2$ weight decay.
 Table \ref{tab:training_details} shows the details of neural network architectures and training details of our models for various datasets. $80\%$ of the dataset is used for training and remaining $20\%$ for testing.
+We observed that gradients on output logits work better than softmax or logsoftmax activated outputs.